InnovativeBioresearch/INNBC-STARFIGHTER/README.md

 ---

-### 2. Multiplayer built for arcade shooters, not just menus
+### 2. Multiplayer built for arcade shooters, pixel precision gameplay

 This engine does not stop at local play.
 It includes a fully integrated multiplayer stack using Steam matchmaking and Steam P2P networking.